cover-me/qtplot/README.md

 This [video](https://cover-me.github.io/images/qtplot_plot_replot.mp4) shows how to plot data and reproduce the figure.

+While qtplot is convenient for measurements, it has limitations for the publication purpose.
+For example, qtplot can't produce figures with multiple sub-panels.
+The freedom of modifying the colorbar and ticks is low.
+A Jupyter Notebook with pieces of code stolen from qtplot would make customizing of figures easily.
+Here is an example [qtploter.ipynb](/qtploter.ipynb).

 ## Installation
 After installing, please delete old profiles by clicking Settings->Remove and restart the program again if you are using versions older than 2018.12.03.